 There’s about a 30/70 split between land-based and water-based activities in Asia and the Caribbean.
 In Europe it’s more like 50/50.
 Much of this depends on the weather conditions.
 There are usually at least a few hours each day spent exploring ports, trekking the surrounding areas or relaxing on beaches.
 And, depending on location of course, the chance to wine and dine at the local hot spots.

 These will vary from trip to trip - check your essential trip info for the specific details.
 Please note that due to sailing being a heavily weather-dependent activity, sometimes itineraries may have to change.
 We recommend an additional night at the beginning and end of the trip to ensure nobody misses any onward flights.

-The maximum capacity on our boats in Asia and the Caribbean is 8.
-In Europe it’s 8 or 9 depending on the boat.
+The maximum passenger capacity on our boats is: Burma 8, Phuket 14, Caribbean 8 and in Europe it ranges from 8 - 11 depending on the boat.

 Check your essential trip info for specific details, but as a general rule most meals are included on trips in Thailan, Burma and the British Virgin Islands.
 In Europe and the Caribbean, we operate with a trip kitty, which everyone contributes to.
 This will cover some of your food and beverage costs.
 For other meals we’ll stop at a local port (we know all the good tavernas).

 You are welcome to drink on board - in fact, nothing enhances a sunset more than a gin and tonic - but alcohol is BYO (bring your own) and red wine isn't permitted due to staining.
 So make sure you get what you need before departure.
 We sell some alcoholic drinks on board at local bar prices.
 Drinking water is free of charge.